simonseyer/PAYFormBuilder/README.md

 ### Error Handling
 In the library there are two ways of error handling.
 Both are based on the error codes of `NSError`.
 For the builtin validation functions, these are listed in the `PAYErrorCodes.h`file.
 For your custom validations, you define them when throwing an error.

 * **Custom**: Just set the `formFailBlock` of the `PAYFormBuilder`.
 You get notified when the user finished the form with errors.
-To differentiate between different errors use the error code of the `NSError`.
+To distinguish between different errors use the error code of the `NSError`.
-* **Automatic**: By default, the automatic error handling is activated, which shows an error alert to the user when he did a mistake.
+* **Automatic**: By default, the automatic error handling is activated, which shows an error alert to the user when he made a mistake.
 You configure this error handler in the following way:
   * Call `setErrorMessage:forErrorCode:` on
     * the `PAYFormDefaultErrorHandler` class
     * on the `PAYFormView` class or of one of its subclasses (`PAYFormField`, `PAYFormButton`, ...)